VCW2021/Stock-analysis/README.md

 Summary:

-There are pros and cons in refactoring codes but mostly benefical with organization and helps with debugging and easier to read for other viewwrs.
-The size of a file laarge file or application can hold back from refactoring a code.
+There are pros and cons in refactoring codes, but mostly beneficial with organization and helping with debugging.
+You can also say,  it is easier to read for other viewwrs.
+The size of a large file or application can hold back from refactoring a code as well.

 ![VBA_Challenge_2017](https://user-images.githubusercontent.com/86276329/139394764-f557f821-ab53-4d8a-b994-33f8fac6523f.PNG)
 ![VBA_Challenge_2018](https://user-images.githubusercontent.com/86276329/139394809-19f2337e-7569-4415-a8df-a20dc8b3369a.PNG)